All Episodes

 Now, I think I gave good advice telling people to take it seriously.

-I think I gave good advice telling people to to talk to their doctor and to do their own research.
+I think I gave good advice telling people to talk to their doctor and to do their own research.

-I think I I gave people good advice to that they have to look at their own specific medical history and and pre-existing conditions and comorbidities, and they've got to look at their age and and then it's a decision that only they and the doctor can make.
+I think I gave people good advice that they have to look at their own specific medical history and pre-existing conditions and comorbidities, and they've got to look at their age.

 It's not a decision that a radio talk show and a TV talk show host can make.